TheMarlboroMan/js-maze/README.md

 	- Do "npm run build".
 	- Use index.html

+# Adding generators.

+The interface of a generator is begin(_maze):void, step(_maze):void and get_step_coords():Coords.

+Generators are created in the "build_generator" method, in "controller.js".
+Check the examples provided.

 # TODO

 	- Modify the generator a bit, so stretches aren't as long.